Techwise-Africa/BusinessPlus-Ecommerce-App/README.md

-## Bezzie
+## BusinessPlus-Ecommerce-App

-A Frappe app to integarte Bezzie e-commerce mobile application with ERPNext
+A Frappe app to integarte e-commerce mobile application with ERPNext

 #### License